Devops for beginners: start building your first pipeline

 • Install Jenkins and create a new pipeline job.

-• Connect Jenkins to your repository using webhooks.
+• Connect Jenkins to your repo using webhooks.

 3. Automate Testing

-• Configure Jenkins to automatically run tests on every commit.
+• Set up Jenkins to run tests on every commit.

 4. Deploy to a Staging Environment

-• Deploy the container to a cloud platform (AWS, Azure), or a local Kubernetes cluster.
+• Deploy to AWS, Azure, or a local Kubernetes cluster.

 Ignoring Security